openstax/enki/README.md

 - [x] make it easy to rebuild and run inside gitpod (inside the container).
 Requires moving commands in Dockerfile into scripts again
 - [ ] webhosting for git books
 - [ ] remove the `git-` prefix from tasks so they wil ljust work when we remove archive tasks
+- [ ] remove virtualenv and install python packages to the system (unless it's bad practice)

 ## Future TODO work